innolitics/rdm/rdm/init_files/documents/software_plan.md

 1. **Requirements Gathering**

-    Perform the [Issue - Requirements Analysis activity](#issue--requirements-analysis) as appropriate.
+    Perform the [Issue - Requirements Analysis activity](#issue---requirements-analysis) as appropriate.

     If the requirements are very uncertain, have the product owner review them before spending too much time on the design or construction.

 2. **Design Specifications**

-    Perform the [Issue - Design Specifications activity](#issue--design-specifications) as appropriate.
+    Perform the [Issue - Design Specifications activity](#issue---design-specifications) as appropriate.

     If you're new to the project or are uncertain about the design, consider having the project lead or anothe engineer review your design up-front.

 3. **Risk Analysis**

-    Perform the [Issue - Risk Analysis activity](#issue--risk-analysis) as appropriate.
+    Perform the [Issue - Risk Analysis activity](#issue---risk-analysis) as appropriate.

 4. **Testing**

-    Perform the [Issue - Testing activity](#issue--testing) as appropriate.
+    Perform the [Issue - Testing activity](#issue---testing) as appropriate.

 5. **Construction**

     During code construction, as appropriate:

     - Follow development standards and methods specified earlier in this plan.
     - Analyze how your changes effect the entire software system, and consider whether any software items should be refactored or reused [[62304:6.2.3]].
-Create TODO statements or change requests as appropriate.
+Create "TODO" statements or change requests as appropriate.
     - Consider whether any external systems that the software system interfaces with may be affected [[62304:6.2.3]].
     - If software has been released, consider whether data on existing systems needs to be migrated.

-**Output:** Code and documentation changes
+**Outputs:** Code and documentation changes

 **Verified by:** Another engineer